IPBee/blockchain/README.md

 Same logic like for single document for each of document in list.

-## Publish/check new version of doc
+## Publish/check new version of document

 ### Publish